 Anyone who adds a draw or two into their weekend accumulator will know how much it can boost the potential returns.
 Odds on a stalemate so rarely dip below 2/1 even in the most even looking contests, so it’s something that naturally attracts optimistic punters.
 Those that do put their faith in the points being shared have to be prepared for some nail biting moments though.
 While a team can have a win wrapped up by half-time, a draw is never confirmed until the final whistle of the match.

 Tied contests can sometimes not be the most interesting of affairs but the data produced from them is far more intriguing.
-For starters, it is a result that produced a relatively substantial profit in half of the seasons looked at.
+For starters, it is a result that produced a relatively substantial net win in half of the seasons looked at.
 It was a result worth backing in the 2015-16 season and also again in the 2017-18 season.
-The table below highlights some quite substantial differences in the profits from a £1 stake, with 2016-17 clearly a nightmare campaign for those who liked to back the draw.
+The table below highlights some quite substantial differences in the net wins from a £1 stake, with 2016-17 clearly a nightmare campaign for those who liked to back the draw.

 Perhaps the most interesting finding from looking at draws is that while the odds are usually substantially lower compared to an away win, 31/10 vs 4/1, the average price of a winning bet is much higher, 29/10 vs 11/5.
 This can probably be explained by the fact that there is less variance in the odds for the draw, with no short-odds draws reducing the overall average in the way that, for example, a Man City win at Brighton might do for the away odds.